lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ### Compression context representation.

-The compression rule described {{Fig-ctxt}} is associated to a rule ID.
+The compression rule described in {{Fig-ctxt}} is associated with a Rule ID.
 The compression rule entry is defined in  {{Fig-comp-entry}}.
 Each column in the table is either represented by a leaf or a list.
-Note that Matching Operators and Compression Decompression actions can have arguments.
-They are viewed a ordered list of strings and numbers as in target values.
+Note that Matching Operators and Compression Decompression Actions can have arguments.
+These are viewed as ordered list of strings and numbers, much like target values.

 ~~~~~
     grouping compression-rule-entry {